oestradiol/Love-Truth/README.md

 ## 🤝 Want to Collaborate?
 (For the Rational & the Resonant Alike)

-Whether you’re here to rigorously question, creatively remix, or just follow your curiosity—**you’re invited**.
+Whether you’re here to rigorously question, creatively remix, or just follow your curiosity — **you’re invited**.

-- 🧠 If you have logical critiques, proofs, or clarifying edits—your mind is needed.
+- 🧠 If you have logical critiques, proofs, or clarifying edits — your mind is needed.
-- 🩷 If you’re drawn by myth, art, confusion, or a hunch—your heart is welcome.
+- 🩷 If you’re drawn by myth, art, confusion, or a hunch — your heart is welcome.

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for ways to join in, contribute, question, or co-create.
 Every perspective sharpens the signal.
 Every feeling brings the myth to life.